-Beyond the high-profile Equifax data breach, there is a long list of additional breach incidents from 2017.
+Beyond the high-profile Equifax data breach, there is a long list of additional breach incidents.
 This is not a good look in terms of company brand and reputation, and corporate security and IT leaders are in the hot seat now.
 Detection, prevention, and mitigation strategies will be the focus as we move forward in 2018.

 The data-inventory challenge